 The Company has adopted a Code of Ethics that applies to the Company's Chief Executive Officer, Chief Financial Officer and Chief Accounting Officer; has posted such Code of Ethics on its website; and intends to satisfy the disclosure requirement under Item 5.05 of Form 8-K by posting such information on its website.
 The Company has adopted Charters for its Audit Committee, Compensation Committee, and Corporate Governance and Nominating Committee and a Code of Business Ethics for directors, officers and employees, which are available on its website and in print to any stockholder who requests them.
-The Company has also adopted Corporate Governance Principles and Practices, which are available on its website may be accessed as follows: www.Emerson.com, Investors, Corporate Governance.
+The Company has also adopted Corporate Governance Principles and Practices, which are available on its website and in print to any stockholder who requests them.
+The Corporate Governance section of the Company's website may be accessed as follows: www.Emerson.com, Investors, Corporate Governance.
 Information appearing under "Delinquent Section 16(a) Reports" and "Executive Compensation-Compensation Discussion and Analysis-Policies Supporting Our Fundamental Principles" in the 2025 Proxy Statement is hereby incorporated by reference.